zeroluck/docs/sources/oxtrust/configuration.md

 can customize the self-registration work-flow.
 Each option will be covered individually as described below.

-## Activate Invitation Link
-When active, the Invitation Links feature allows the server admin to control who can register an account by issuing a unique registration link and sending it to the desired new users.

-Any person who knows the link will be able to register an account as long as the link is not expired.
-Expired links are deleted according to the "invite codes expiration process" policy.
-This includes any unconfirmed accounts if said link is moderated.

-Invitation links can be set to "moderated", and a number of moderators can be assigned to the link.
-A moderator has to be a registered user.
-In this case any newly registered users who used this link will not be immediately able to use their account until their registration is approved by the moderator of their link.

-Upon activating Invitation Links Management within the interface, you will be presented with the following options:

-- **Run invite codes expiration process every**: This feature allows you to configure how often oxTrust will purge expired invitation links from the system.
-- **Enable registration without invitation**: Allows public registration even when Invitation Links are used.
-- **Enable account expiration**: Allows the admin to configure an expiration policy for registered accounts.
-	- **Accounts expire after**: Provides an interface to set account expiration period and how often to run the expiration process.
-      After this period registered accounts will be subject to invalidation during the next account expiration process run.

 ## Disable Captcha for registration form
 Upon activating this feature, the default Captcha will be removed from the registration form.